nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Workload Identity Agent gathers the location (1) directly from host-local location sensors (e.g., GNSS) which provide a hardware attested location and/or (2) using existing Operating System (OS) APIs which gathers a composite location from location providers (e.g. Google, Apple).
 Location has a quality associated with it.
 For example, IP address based or Wi-Fi based location is of lower quality as compared to other sources.

-* For each of the registered workload IDs (or website URL), based on the configured location policy (precise, approximated within a fixed radius, geographic region based indicating city/state/country - TODO 2), the location is converted appropriately to a workload id specific location.
+* For each of the registered workload IDs (or website URL), based on the configured location policy (precise, approximated within a fixed radius, geographic region based indicating city/state/country - OPEN ISSUES 2), the location is converted appropriately to a workload id specific location.
 For thin clients (browser clients), the workload id is website URL.
 This ensures that the privacy of the workload is preserved, while still allowing for geolocation enforcement.

-* All the above details are captured in the host/workload geographic boundary information which contains the following fields:
+* All the above details are captured in the Geolocation Information Cache which contains the following fields:
   * Workload ID specific location details for each client workload where each entry contains:
     * client workload ID - relevant for thick clients (e.g. Microsoft Teams client)
     * server workload ID (or website URL) - relevant for all clients (thick or thin)